jina-ai/finetuner/docs/components/tailor.md

     ft.display(model, input_size=(3, 224, 224))
     ```
     ````
 2. Now you could see the model tabular summary in your console/notebook.
+The summary shows the overall layers, output shapes parameters and trainable layers.
    ````{tab} PyTorch

    ```console